Eligibility and application | Medical Council of Canada

 Eligibility and application

-Learn about the eligibility requirements and applying to take the TDM Examination through PRA programs.
+Learn about the eligibility requirements and applying for the TDM Examination as an international medical graduate for entry to a PRA program.

 For more information about the changes coming into effect in September 2026, see New application model and eligibility criteria for the TDM Examination.